hashicorp/terraform/website/docs/cli/commands/plan.html.md

   objects cease to be useful once the development task is complete.

     Activate destroy mode using the `-destroy` command line option.

+* **Refresh-only mode:** creates a plan whose goal is only to update the Terraform state and any root module output values to match changes made to remote objects outside of Terraform.
+This can be useful if you've intentionally changed one or more remote objects outside of the usual workflow (e.g. while responding to an incident) and you now need to reconcile Terraform's records with those changes.

+    Activate refresh-only mode using the `-refresh-only` command line option.

 In situations where we need to discuss the default planning mode that Terraform uses when none of the alternative modes are selected, we refer to it as